The Six-Sided Triangle: Critical reception

-Barry Norman of the Daily Mail wrote “The Six-Sided Triangle” is an excellent little production, a wicked satire, not only on national attitudes to the eternal triangle, but also on the way the subject is treated by the film industries of six different countries.
-“There is no requests for the 30 minute features in the cinema at the moment” said British Lion, which is a pity, as Christopher Miles told me, “I mortgaged my flat and everything I own to make this picture “ So far Christopher has been paid nothing.
+Barry Norman of the Daily Mail wrote "The Six-Sided Triangle" is an excellent little production, a wicked satire, not only on national attitudes to the eternal triangle, but also on the way the subject is treated by the film industries of six countries.
+"There is no requests for the 30 minute features in the cinema at the moment" said British Lion, which is a pity, as Christopher Miles told me, "I mortgaged my flat and everything I own to make this picture " So far Christopher has been paid nothing.

-William Hall of the London Evening News wrote, “An unknown British film may win Oscar” The film that couldn't get a booking on the big circuits has been nominated for an Academy award, “ I can hardly believe it”, said Christopher Miles the 23-year-old brother of Sarah, who was delighted.
+William Hall of the London Evening News wrote, "An unknown British film may win Oscar" The film that couldn't get a booking on the big circuits has been nominated for an Academy award, " I can hardly believe it", said Christopher Miles the 23-year-old brother of Sarah, who was delighted.

 Finally, at the request of Gorge Hoellering, the owner of the Academy Cinema in Oxford Street to show-case the film, the press were invited for a private viewing; the film received excellent reviews in the national press which helped British Lion & Lion International to distribute it throughout the world.
 At one screening at the Academy Cinema, the director who had crept unseen into a back seat, was surprised to see the audience stand and cheer at the closing credits.